pyside/pyside2-setup/doc/overview.rst

 1. Provide enough data about the classes and functions.
 2. Generate valid code, with modifications from typesystems and injected codes.
-3. Modify the API to expose the objects in a Python-friendly way.
+3. Modify the API to expose the objects in a way that fits you target language best.
 4. Insert customizations where handwritten code is needed.

 .. figure:: images/boostqtarch.png